NingannaG/security-Alarm/README.md

 npm run start-app
 ```

-   This command will start the client and server in separate terminals.
+This command will start the client, server and iot-server in separate terminals.

 Alternate way to start the application